atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 0
 210 .
-“Nothing more easy, ” replied he ^ “only give cards with your tea and cof“ “and I will engage you will have
+“Nothing more easy, " replied he ^ “only give cards with your tea and cof“ “and I will engage you will have
 “as pretty a fet of acquaintance in a
 *
-“fortnight as any family in London.”
+“fortnight as any family in London."
 I
-“But one cannot expect people to come here, ” Said Mrs. Selby; “and “it may be a great while before I am “fettled in my house.”
+“But one cannot expect people to come here, " Said Mrs. Selby; “and “it may be a great while before I am “fettled in my house."
 /
 « ft
-“That is true, ” answered he “Why “then, fuppose you go into the. lodg ‘‘ ings I showed you,, till yourhouse is. “ready.
+“That is true, " answered he “Why “then, fuppose you go into the. lodg ‘‘ ings I showed you,, till yourhouse is. “ready.
 The diningroom is large e“ “.
 I believe, to hold four or five “tables.
-You may move, into them “tonight, and.shave a.rout; tomorrow.”
+You may move, into them “tonight, and.shave a.rout; tomorrow."
 Maria smile! her approbation, and told him that be was very expeditious, and
 «